How to Build a Daily Movement Practice Around Your Birth Chart

 A daily practice survives when it is anchored to something you already do: a practice after coffee, a stretch before bed, a few breaths when you sit down to work.
 Attach the new habit to an old one, keep it small, and let consistency do the slow work that intensity never can.

 At Glyph Praxis this is the whole point.
-Your chart is read as a language of tendencies and translated into a daily movement and reflection practice, drawn from our 158-volume encyclopedia of the world's movement and spiritual arts, that meets you where you are and grows only as fast as you do.
+Your chart is read as a language of tendencies and translated into a daily movement and reflection practice, drawn from our 154-volume codex of the world's movement and spiritual arts, that meets you where you are and grows only as fast as you do.
 If you would like help building a practice that lasts, you can enter the practice.
 Membership is $9.99/month, cancel anytime.